Sachinkry/Sachinkry/README.md

 ## Hi there 👋, this is Sachin.

-- exploring Defi & blockchain.
+- exploring AI & LLMs
-- learning blockchain development
-- looking to collaborate on building dapps.
+- My tech stack: Nextjs + TailwindCSS; full stack
 - How to reach me: heysachinkry@gmail.com or DM me on Twitter